wp-plugins/zedity/readme.txt

 == Installation ==

-1. Upload and unzip the `zedity.zip` file to the `/wp-content/plugins/` directory.
+1. You can upload and unzip the plugin .zip file to your 'wp-content/plugins' directory, or just install automatically through your WordPress dashboard (Plugins -> Add new).

-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the Zedity plugin from your WordPress dashboard.

+3. You can set your preferences in the Zedity Settings, from your WordPress dashboard (Installed Plugins->Zedity->Settings).

 == Frequently asked questions ==